kompiuter/bing-wallpaper/README.md

 # Bing Wallpaper
-Background process that changes your wallpaper every day to Bing's image of the day.
+Change your wallpaper every day to Bing's image of the day.

 # Usage